Back to home page

 If you are coming along to a meeting for the first time, please read the BBS health and safety information here.

 Sunday 18th March 2018.
 Heathland and valley mire, Castle Bottom NNR, Yateley, Hants.
 Leaders: John Norton and Tony Davis.
-Meet at the eastern end of Blackbushe Airport car park, SU809587, off the A30 between Hartley Wintney and Blackwater (no charge for using this).
+THIS MEETING WILL GO AHEAD UNLESS THERE IS HEAVY SNOW!
+Meet at the eastern end of Blackbushe Airport car park, SU809587, off the A30 between Hartley Wintney and Blackwater (no charge for using this) (see map here).
 Wellingtons will probably be essential.
 This is a Hampshire County Council site which contains one of the few remaining and most important valley mire systems in the north of the county.
 Unfortunately, due to the way that bryophyte records were entered in the past there are no localised records for the site in the BBS database, but data from Francis Rose’s notebook project shows he visited the site in 1986, 1994 and 1998.
 He recorded 34 species including 10 Sphagna and the uncommon bog liverworts Mylia anomala and Calypogeia sphagnicola.
 There is also an intriguing record for the rare Kurzia sylvatica, though a voucher was presumably not submitted and this taxon has never been confirmed for VC12.
 Rose also recorded Tetraplodon mnioides at nearby Yateley Common in December 1986, the only Hampshire record of this mostly northern and western dung specialist.
 This might just still be present in the area and could potentially occur at Castle Bottom.

 Sunday 28 January 2018.
 The Mens nature reserve, West Sussex.
 Joint meeting with BBS South-east Group.
 This Sussex Wildlife Trust woodland reserve has had over 120 bryophyte species recorded in it from the 1970s to 1990s, but has not been recorded since.
 On the day we only managed to explore a relatively small part of the site, but did see a reasonable number of species.
 We didn't manage to refind any of the rarer species such as the liverworts Nardia scalaris, Ptilidium pulcherrimum and Trichocolea tomentella, but did record Chiloscyphus pallescens, Ctenidium molluscum, possible Lophocolea semiteres, Norwellia curvifolia, Othotrichum stramineum, and Rhytidiadelphus loreus.